What Are Player Props Bets?

 Game spreads, totals and moneylines are highly efficient markets with more accurate lines than props.
 Sportsbooks put a majority of their time and resources into perfecting lines for those markets since that’s where the bulk of money is wagered.

-However, the player props market doesn’t get nearly as much attention from sportsbooks due to the large amount of effort it takes to handicap every player on all the teams.
+However, the player props market doesn’t get nearly as much attention from sportsbooks due to the large amount of effort it takes to handicap every player.
 This leads to inefficient lines and presents many favorable betting opportunities.

 Sportsbooks usually set lines based on player season averages but there are many factors that can influence whether a player will over perform or under perform their normal expectations.
 We have spent years perfecting these factors and are constantly updating and improving our strategic systems to be on top of every new season.